-The procedures used with this reagent are based on the principle of heteroagglutinins directed against components of human serum as originally described by Moreschin and agglutination as described by Landsteiner.
+The procedures used with this reagent are based on the principle of heteroagolutinins directed against components of human serum as originally described by Moreschia and agglutination as described by Landsteiner.
 Normal human red blood cells, in the presence of antibody directed toward an antigen they possess, may become sensitize but fail to agglutinate due to the particular nature of the antigen and antibody involved.
-Anti-Human Serum will react with red cells sensitized with gamma globulin (red blood cell antibody) or components of human complement and cause agglutination of the red blood cells.
+Anti-Human Serum will react with red cells sensitized with gamma globulin (red blood cells and cause agglutination of the red blood cells.